RinconIngenieril/home-automation-devices/README.md

 ![Version](https://img.shields.io/badge/version-v2.0-orange.svg)
 ![Progress](http://progressed.io/bar/62)

 It is a relay controlled by an ESP8266 and a push button.
+It is powered by the main AC.

 #### Status
 | Task | Progress |